Digital Extremes: Awards and recognition

 Since the launch of Warframe, its expansion and popularity has grown, resulting in multiple awards.
 In late 2017, Warframe won the Steam Labor of Love award, an award nominated by Steam's internal team, but voted on by players.
-The award is described by Steam as: "This game has been out for a while.
-The team is well past the first unveiling of their creative baby, but being the good parents they are, these devs continue to nurture and support their creation.
-This game, to this day, is still getting new content after all these years."
 Warframe was nominated in The 2017 and 2018 Game Awards as one of the Best Ongoing Games, losing to Overwatch and Fortnite, respectively.

 In early 2018, Warframe won the People's Voice Webby Award for Best Action Game, and ProMax's Best Marketing Campaign of the Year Award.
-In March 2018, Noclip, published the video documentary on the making of Warframe.
+In March 2018, Noclip published the video documentary on the making of Warframe.
 The two-part feature tells the story of how Warframe succeeded as an independently developed and published game that changed the course of Digital Extremes.

 Digital Extremes' employment environment has been recognized as one of Canada's Top Employers for 2010, 2011, 2012 and through to 2018.
 Additionally, the company has been recognized as one of Canada's top employers for Young People.
 In 2010 and 2011, the Financial Post named Digital Extremes one of the 10 best companies to work for in Canada.

 On the provincial level, Digital Extremes received the Ontario Small Business Award in 2010.
 Digital Extremes was also presented with the Large Business of the Year award in 2011 from the London Chamber of Commerce.
 Digital Extremes was also awarded the Excellence in Human Resources award from The London Chamber of Commerce in early 2012.
+Also, in 2025, Digital Extremes was awarded the Corporate Icon Award from London Chamber of Commerce.